dcmfx/dcmfx/docs/src/roadmap.md

 DCMfx has no formal roadmap, but future additions are likely to include the
 following:

+- Pixel Data
-- Pixel data decoding of the JPEG 2000, and JPEG-LS transfer syntaxes on Rust's WASM target
+  - Decoding of the JPEG-LS transfer syntax on Rust's WASM targets

-- Transcode between a wider range of transfer syntaxes
+  - Correctly handle invalid data when decoding JPEG Extended on Rust's WASM targets

 - Overlay rendering

+- Stream transcoding between a wider range of transfer syntaxes

 - DIMSE networking